Sourdough discard recipes

 Can a levain be multiple builds?

 Yes.
 Many bakers use multiple levain builds to further adjust the balance of yeast to bacteria or for scheduling purposes.
-Some rye bread methods, such as 3-stage Detmolder rye, use multiple builds to favor either lactic acid bacteria or yeast (or each in succession).
-Another example is panettone, which uses a series of short “refreshment” builds with a bit of the lievito madre or pasta madre (sourdough starter), before it's mixed into the primo impasto or first dough.
+Some rye bread methods, such as 3-stage Detmolder rye, use multiple builds to favor either lactic acid bacteria or yeast (or both in succession).
+Another example is panettone, which uses a series of short “refreshment” builds with a bit of the lievito madre or pasta madre (sourdough starter), before it’s mixed into the primo impasto or first dough.

 What if I forgot to make my levain?